 The OCC in 2020 found that, “ Morgan Stanley along with failure to assess decommissioning risks also failed to adequately assess the risk of subcontracting the decommissioning work, including exercising adequate due diligence in selecting a vendor and monitoring its performance; and failed to maintain appropriate inventory of customer data stored on the decommissioned hardware devices in 2016.”.
 The OCC also found that, “In 2019, the banks experienced similar vendor management control deficiencies in connection with decommissioning other network devices that also stored customer data,”.

-If the settlement amount is approved by Manhattan federal court, it will we be awarded to all those who were potentially impacted through the alleged breach and data security lapse.
-Every class member can claim up to $10,000 for out-of-pocket expenses, 24 months fraud insurance services and further $100 for lost time.
+If the settlement amount is approved by Manhattan federal court, it will be awarded to all those who were potentially impacted by the alleged breach and data security lapse.
+Every class member can claim up to $10,000 for out-of-pocket expenses, 24 months of fraud insurance services, and a further $100 for lost time.

 Morgan Stanley breach occurred owing to lapse from the bank in ensuring due diligence in selecting the right third party vendor and not ensuring that customer data were destroyed with documented evidence.
 Adopting a professional data erasure software by the bank or the third party vendor would have resolved the matter in more than one ways:

 Modern secure and certified data erasure software such as BitRaser Drive Eraser provides a DIY utility to facilitate onsite erasure of the legacy storage media with no or minimal technical assistance.
 The IT asset management team at Morgan Stanley could use the software to wipe the hard drives at the bank’s own premise.
 Data erasure software offer onsite erasure facility so that decommissioned hardware and IT asset can be completely wiped before leaving the bank’s facility and prevent any breach of chain of custody.

 Offers Secure & Reliable Tamper Free Audit Trails